GC48M89-Fonte Romana do Chão do Pião

 THE MATRICES OF CARDIGOS

 The first stone of the new temple was laid on 15 August 1906.
-In 1910, the establishment of the Republic hampered the progress of the works due to its anticlerical nature and religious animosity.
-It was only in 1924 that the works were given new impetus.
-Finally, on 25 September 1932, it was possible to inaugurate the new temple which the people called the "New Church".
+In 1910, the implantation of the Republic hampered the progress of the works due to its anticlerical nature and religious animosity.
+Only in 1924 the works had a new impulse.
+Finally, on September 25th 1932, it was possible to inaugurate the new temple that the people started calling "New Church".
 The tower, with 103 steps, rises to 30 metres and is still today a place of frequent visits.

 At the end of the 1960s, the idea of the temple's inadequacy to the practice of the cult began to circulate and the desire arose to build a new building in the space of the primitive mother temple.
 There were great quarrels and disagreements involving the Cardiguense society around the new temple.
 The truth is that some Cardinals laid hands on the work and laid the first stone on 29 June 1969 to officially inaugurate it on 02 January 1972.